ajrojas1/bios-611-data-sci/README.md

 Through a cursory exploration of the raw data, the 'Food Pounds' variable and the 'Food Provided for' lend themselves nicely to a point graph.

+## Description of Data

+The data comes from Urban Ministries of Durham and describes the variety of services provided for clients over a multi-decadal time period.
+The data is stored as a .TSV file and includes both numeric and categorical data.

+## Methodology

+This project will rely on the `tidyverse` for data cleaning and organization, as well as the `ggplot2` package for visualization.